Shreesh-Kulkarni/OS-Project/README.md

 - Compiler: GCC 7.5.0

 ### Procedure
+The whole project can be broken down into 3 steps:

+1. Writing a process identifier to the file `/proc/pid`(Module Instantiation)
+2. Writing to the `/proc` file system
+3. Reading from the `/proc` file system

 First we have to make an entry to the Kernel Memory to use the /proc pseudo file system.
 So we start with making a single module or API which runs every time we enter
 `cat /proc/pid`.